 If you are starting up your own business, you will not be expected to meet the minimum earning criteria in your first year of trading.
-You will need to provide a Unique Tax Reference (UTR) number to HMRC so that they can check your income at the end of the tax year.

 If you are not working but you expect to take up paid work within 14 days, you can still apply for 30 hours, as long as you expect to meet the income criteria over the coming three months.

 If you are a single parent and meet the above criteria, you will be eligible for the 30 hours.
 If you live with a partner, you both must meet the above criteria.
 This still applies if one of you is not the child’s parent – for example, if you have remarried or have started living with a new partner.
 If you are separated/divorced from your child’s parent, the eligibility rules will only apply to the parent that the child normally lives with (and their new partner if they are part of the same household).

 What if I am sick or caring for someone?